satra/NiPyPe-Paper/nipype_paper.rst

-Smoothed EPI volumes (direct/local influence) and statistical maps (indirect/global influence), along with the pipeline used to generate them can be found in Figure smoothing\_comparison\_workflow and smoothing\_comparison\_results.
+Smoothed EPI volumes (direct/local influence) and statistical maps (indirect/global influence), along with the pipeline used to generate them can be found in Figure 6 and 7.
 Full code used to generate this data can be found in the supplementary material.
 This comparison serves only to demonstrate NiPyPe capabilities a comparison between smoothing methods is outside of the scope of this paper and will most likely require more subjects and quantitative metrics.

 .. figure:: images/image00.png
    :align: center
    :alt:
-Figure smoothing\_comparison\_workflow.
+Figure 6.
 Graph showing the workflow used for the smoothing methods and parameters comparison.
 The gray shaded nodes have iterables parameter set.
 This allows to easily iterate over all combinations of FWHM and smoothing algorithms used in the comparison.

 .. figure:: images/image05.png
    :align: center
    :alt:
-Figure smoothing\_comparison\_results.
+Figure 7.
 Influence of different smoothing methods and their parameters.
 Upper half shows direct influence of smoothing on the EPI sequence (slice 16, volume 0, run 2).
 Lower half shows indirect influence of smoothing on the T maps (same slice) of the main contrast.

 Algorithm comparison is not the only way NiPyPe can be useful for a neuroimaging methods researcher.
 It is in the interest of every methods